An environment worth conserving

 We’re lucky enough to live in a gloriously unspoilt part of Cornwall and we want to keep it that way.
 We’re passionate about conserving the environment and, by staying here, you’ll be having an eco-friendly holiday without even realising it.

 All the central heating, hot water and heating for our indoor pool is powered by a biomass boiler – using our own energy crop grown on the farm.
-More than 75% of our electricity is provided by two micro wind turbines and solar panels on the roof of our energy crop store.
+More than 75% of our electricity is provided by a micro wind turbine and solar panels on the roof of our energy crop store.
 If, aesthetically, wind turbines aren’t your thing, don’t worry.
-There’s a woodland between them and your cottage that hides them from view.
-However, if you love them there’s a waymarked footpath you can take that leads right up to them.
+There’s a woodland between the Gaia turbine and your cottage that hides them from view.
+However, if you love them, there’s a waymarked footpath you can take that leads right up to it.

 If you’re here out of season – and staying in one of the cottages with a wood burner – you’ll be using logs from trees planted on the farm.
 We’ve planted more than 14,000 so it’s going to take a long time for the logs to run out!
 We also encourage all our guests to recycle where possible – and provide recycling points for all those empty wine bottles.

 Wherever possible we support local suppliers and chose organic.
 Much of the produce in our farm shop – from our apple juice to our sausages and organic ice cream – is locally grown or produced.